Empowering Youth in the Digital Age

 Educational Workshops

-CogniCode offers engaging workshops designed to build critical thinking and digital literacy skills.
-Our programs are tailored for different age groups and learning objectives.
+CogniCode offers engaging workshops designed to build digital literacy and technical skills (Python and AI/ML concepts).
+Our programs are tailored for the youth at different programming levels.

 Duration: 60-minute interactive sessions